 This project aims at studying the physicochemical and mechanical properties of advanced materials.
 In particular 2D materials (heterostructure crystals based on e.g., graphene, silicene, phosphorene, chalcogenides) subjected to several chemical and mechanical conditions, in order to evaluate their potential applications, particularly in the field of molecular biology using deoxyribonucleic acid (DNA) with an ultimate goal of developing new tools for mutation detection.
 These tools would be of utmost significance if they replace the present standard techniques that are very costly and time consuming.

-This interdisciplinary research project of AGYA members is conducted in close cooperation with the Goethe University in Frankfurt/M (Germany), the Pasteur Institute of Tunis (Tunisia), and the Mohammed V University in Rabat (Morocco).
-The results of this project will be published in at least one highly ranked scientific journal
+This interdisciplinary research project of AGYA members and alumni is conducted in close cooperation with the Goethe University in Frankfurt/M (Germany), the Pasteur Institute of Tunis (Tunisia), and the Mohammed V University in Rabat (Morocco).

 - Project Title

 - Funding Scheme

 - Thermo-mechanical response of pristine and defective 2D hexagonal boron oxide